Key Takeaways

 Median Home Price

-In April, there were 8,728 homes sold in Kansas, up 6.5% from last year according to the Redfin dataset.
+In January, there were 1,816 homes sold in Kansas, stable from last year according to the Redfin dataset.
 Thus, even though Kansas’s market has some issues, selling and buying are occurring at a high rate.
-However, it’s important to keep in mind that this number might be inflated compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow considerably in the winter.
+However, it’s important to keep in mind that this number might be lower compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow considerably in the winter.
 In fact, the National Association of Realtors (NAR) predicts that in February and March alone, sales activity increases by as much as 34% and prices by 3%.

 Median Days on Market (DOM)